 - Showing that feedback in an organized fashion to a manager

-The fact that I’m writing about the competition this far in the article means something by itself.
 My competition research was very weak.
-Googling “feedback management tool” gave me mostly bloated enterprise solutions.
+Googling “feedback management tool” gave me mostly bloated enterprise solutions and blog posts listing them out.
 I took that as a positive sign (“I will build a Trello to a bunch of JIRAs!”).

-So I got to coding.
-As I progressed, I talked about it with my friends who would send me links to competition.
+So I started coding.
+As I progressed, I talked about it with my friends who sent me links to similar solutions.
 But not the ones I found by googling.
-Small products doing pretty much the same thing!
+Small, focused products doing pretty much the same thing!
 I started to be concerned.
 Am I building something useless?